BrodaNoel/cv/README.md

 ## How much time I spend coding?
 Well...
 This is something that I really want to highlight.

 After my first line of code, I spend my whole life doing it.
-I just spend a couple of minutes thinking about it, and (proud) I guess after 2008 I spend between 4 and 8 hours per day coding IN PERSONAL PROJECTS.
+I just spend a couple of minutes thinking about it, and (proud) I guess after 2008 I spend between 4 and 8 hours per day coding in personal projects.
 All days.
-Including weekends.
 If you add the working hours coding, that number will be insane.

 ## Full list of tech that I have dealt with (in my whole life, in chronological order)
 * 3D modeling